Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 What types of private van insurance are available?

-Private van cover is similar to car insurance, in that you can choose the level of cover you need.
+Private van cover is similar to car insurance, in that you can choose the level of coverage you need.
 There are three main types of private van policy:

 This policy will only cover you for damage to third parties.
 If you are involved in an accident and your van needs repairing, the policy will not cover the cost.
 This is the minimum amount of cover required by law.